AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-5/README.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`.
 Login to each controller instance using the `ssh` command.
-Example:

 ```sh
 ssh controller-0